Binardino/Gaming_of_a_lifetime/README.md

 ## Analysis
 1. [Data exploration](#1.-data-exploration)
 - [x] **Import & minor wrangling**
-- [x] **Exploratory Data Analysis (EDA)**: Aims to appraoch the data from both a qualitative and a quantitative approach for main insights
+- [x] **Exploratory Data Analysis (EDA)**: Aims to approach the data from both a qualitative and a quantitative standpoint for main insights

 [2.
 Visualizing gaming of a lifetime dataset](#2.-visualizing-gaming-of-a-lifetime-dataset)